 In 1963, the government of India passed the Marine Insurance Act to codify the laws relating to marine insurance.
 This Act was drawn along similar lines to its predecessor, the English Marine Insurance Act of 1906.
 The principles in both Acts are virtually indistinguishable from each other.
 The Marine Insurance Act of 1963 was passed to take advantage of the expansion of shipping taking place after the start and growth of industrialisation in India.

-What does the Marine Insurance Act cover?
+As per Marine Insurance Act what does the Marine Insurance cover?

 Under this Act, marine insurance is defined as an agreement in which the insurer indemnifies the assured party according to the agreed terms against losses incidental to marine adventure.